aiqc/AIQC/docs/index.rst

    queue.jobs[0].fitted_encoders['featurecoders'][0]

-- Automatically records experiments in a local SQLite database file.
+- Automatically records all workflow steps in a local SQLite database file.

-- Apply original preprocessing steps to new samples during inference.
+- During inference, original preprocessing is automatically applied to new samples.

 - No infrastructure hassle; `aiqc.setup()` creates the database for you.